Shark Tale: Release

-Shark Tale was originally scheduled for general release on November 5, 2004, but it was moved up to October 1 to avoid competition with Pixar's The Incredibles releasing on the same weekend.
+Shark Tale was initially scheduled for release on November 5, 2004, but was later moved up to October 1.
+This shift was reportedly made to avoid competition with Pixar's The Incredibles, which was released on the same weekend.
 The film had its worldwide premiere on September 10, 2004, in Piazza San Marco in Venice, Italy.
 Screening as part of the Venice Film Festival, it marked the first time that Piazza San Marco was closed for a premiere of a major feature film.
 The film was projected on the largest inflatable screen in the world, measuring more than six stories tall and over 3,900 sqft.
 It required 20,000 cuft of air to inflate and more than 50 tons of water for stabilization.
 The premiere was attended by 6,000 visitors, including Will Smith, Angelina Jolie, Robert De Niro, and Michael Imperioli.
 Jeffrey Katzenberg, the executive producer of the film, explained that they "wanted to find a unique way to introduce this movie to the world.
-We needed a big idea. … More than anything, we are in showbusiness.
+We needed a big idea. ...
+More than anything, we are in showbusiness.
 This is the show part."

 Home media

-Shark Tale was released on DVD on February 8, 2005.
-Physical copies contain behind-the-scenes featurettes, games and activities, blooper reels, an audition for the whale Gigi, the Car Wash music video featuring Aguilera and Elliott, and a short film Club Oscar.
-The film was released on Game Boy Advance Video in November 17, and on Blu-ray on February 5, 2019.
+Shark Tale was released on VHS and DVD on February 8, 2005.
+The DVD contained behind-the-scenes featurettes, games and activities, blooper reels, an audition for the whale Gigi, the Car Wash music video featuring Aguilera and Elliott, and a short film Club Oscar.
+The film was released on Game Boy Advance Video on November 17, and on Blu-ray on February 5, 2019 by Universal Pictures Home Entertainment.